 In France, a dispute at the state-run Renault car firm has meant that half of the firm's ninety-thousand workers are on strike or laid off.

-In France, a dispute at the state-run Renault car firm has meant that half of the firm's ninety-thousand workers are on strike or laid off.
+Background: In France, a dispute at the state-run Renault car firm has meant that half of the firm's ninety-thousand workers are on strike or laid off.
 It's also threatening to force the complete closure of the company.

 The key plant at Flins, west of Paris, remains closed with twenty thousand men idle because of a strike by fifteen hundred workers in the coach building and upholstery departments.